bishakhabasak12/swiggy-sql-analysis/README.md

 - Normalize the `city` field to true city level (strip locality suffixes) and re-run the concentration/ranking analysis
 - Join in city population data to compute restaurants-per-capita (true market-gap analysis)
 - Compare against the Zomato dataset for a head-to-head city-by-city view
-- Move this into Power BI/Tableau for an interactive version